How to Get Your Money

 2. Register for enough units to receive your awards.

 You must register for classes before you can get your money.

-- You must register for 15 units per quarter to “Finish in Four”!
+- You must register for 15 units per quarter to graduate on time.

 - You must register for at least 12 units per quarter (full-time) to get your full financial aid.